elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 ### How this book came to be
 This book started as a request from a large multinational company for "AI and Cybersecurity" course.
-However - and you may have the same question - Who needs whom?
+However, and you may have the same question - Who needs whom?
 Will AI enhance your cybersecurity posture?
 That falls under the purview of security companies, even though a software developer with an interest in AI might benefit from it.

 Or, should AI benefit from Cybersecurity?
-That would mean that someone has already built a large collection of AI applications, and is looking to protect them from hackers.
+That would mean that someone has already built A large collection of AI applications is looking to protect them from hackers.

 In any case, I offered the course for another large client of mine and immediately 18 engineers signed up.
 But then I was in for a surprise.
 Even though the course was titled